Have you ever felt awkward and isolated while waiting for your Fido to finish playing with other dogs in the dog park?

 In the words of Kwinton, a cybersecurity engineer-turned-founder of PawConX,

-“PawConX is a social community app that brings the dog community together to really share in its collective knowledge and experience to ultimately make dog parenting easy, less stressful, and lastly but not least, more affordable.
+“PawConX is a social community app that brings the dog community together to really share in its collective knowledge and experience to ultimately make dog parenting easy, less stressful, and last but not least, more affordable.
 And that is usually what most dog owners go for…because they can get very expensive.”

 With its website bearing the tagline “Making every trip to the dog park a fun and safe experience”, PawConX lowers the barriers to in-the-moment interactions and makes it easier for dog owners to approach and converse with other pet owners in the dog park without it feeling so awkward while watching your Fidos play with other dogs.

 Kwinton explains in the podcast,